 - No way to verify the company behind it

-- Ask for upfront payment
+- Ask for an upfront payment

 - No real testimonials about the company

-There’s probably more red flags than this to watch for, but these are the most common and in my opinion, enough to help you avoid most scams.
+There are probably more red flags than this to watch for, but these are the most common and in my opinion, enough to help you avoid most scams.

 On the first point, even if envelope stuffing was a real job (which it’s not), there’s no way any company is paying you $1,000’s per month.
 And this is what most of these scam sites promise.

-For example, the following two sites claim you can earn a full time income with their “home mailer program”:
+For example, the following two sites claim you can earn a full-time income with their “home mailer program”:

 As you can see, the first site says you can earn $170,000 per year.
 And the second site says you can earn $1,200 per week, or $5 per envelope you stuff.
-Which is absolute nonsense, especially when you consider the other red flags both sites raise.
+This is absolute nonsense, especially when you consider the other red flags both sites raise.

-Hopefully by seeing these examples you will know what to watch out for if you encounter other scam sites offering similar fake jobs.
+Hopefully, by seeing these examples you will know what to watch out for if you encounter other scam sites offering similar fake jobs.

-So, Can You Really Make Money Stuffing Envelopes?
+So, Can You Make Money Stuffing Envelopes?

-However, there are obviously jobs out there that involve filling envelopes with some sort of advertising material, product, or document.
+There are obviously jobs out there that involve filling envelopes with some sort of advertising material, product, or document.
 For example, someone who works as an office assistant may very well do this task to some extent.

 But no real company is paying you real money to sit at home and stuff envelopes all day long.
 This is simply not a real thing.

-For example, you could start a home based business, make money on sites that pay you to complete simple tasks or complete surveys, or get a remote job.
+For example, you could start a home-based business, make money on sites that pay you to complete simple tasks or complete surveys, or get a remote job.